idaholab/mastodon/doc/content/sqa/v_and_v/materials/isoil/pressure_dependency.md

 #### Results

 The engineering shear stress-strain backbone curve results for Cases 1, 2, and 3 are presented in [strength-comparison1], and those for Cases 2, 4, and 5 are presented in [strength-comparison2].
 Both figures show their results along with the user-defined backbone curve shown in [p-ref-backbone-input].
 The backbone curves were obtained in MOOSE by sampling the data during the initial load cycle, i.e., from 3 seconds to 4 seconds (see [#problem-statement]).
-It can be seen in [strength-comparison1] and [strength-comparison2] that MASTODON effectively modifies the shear strength while holding the shear modulus for a particular strain increment equal to that defined by the original backbone curve.
+It can be seen in [strength-comparison1] and [strength-comparison2] that MASTODON effectively modifies the shear strength.
+In some cases, stiffness changes on those strain increments for which the mean effective stress exceeds $\tau_{y}(p,\gamma)$ can also be observed in these two figures, even though $b=0$.
+This is reasoned by the fact that, at a constant rate of strain, a change in strength of a material naturally (and numerically) leads to one in stiffness.

 !media media/materials/isoil/pressure_dependent_strength1.png
        id=strength-comparison1